Access4all/a11y-checklist/en/wcag/2.1.1-keyboard/operable-with-the-keyboard/README.md

 created_at: "2024-03-15 07:55:43"
 ---

-# Checkpoint: Operable with the keyboard
+# ✅ Operable with the keyboard

 ## Description